ellailan/pm/prompts.md

 I want to deploy this so other people can access it, and I gently want to be able to authenticate the users seeing it by password-protecting this somehow.
 What do I do?

 **Result:**
-- Created src/middleware.ts with HTTP Basic Auth protection
+- Created `src/middleware.ts` with HTTP Basic Auth protection
-- Added AUTH_USER and AUTH_PASS environment variables to .env.local.example and .env.local
+- Added `AUTH_USER` and `AUTH_PASS` environment variables to `.env.local.example` and `.env.local`
-- Default credentials: admin / password (change in .env.local before deployment)
+- Default credentials: `admin` / `password` (change in `.env.local` before deployment)
-- All routes protected except static assets and API routes
+- All routes are protected except static assets, API routes, and the login page itself
-- Browser will show native login prompt on first visit
+- The browser shows a native login prompt on first visit

 **To deploy:**
 1. Push to GitHub
 2. Connect to Vercel (vercel.com)
-3. Add environment variables in Vercel dashboard
+3. Add environment variables in the Vercel dashboard
 4. Deploy

 ## Prompt 27 — Custom Login UI